sveltejs/language-tools/README.md

 Which is a mix of [HTMLx](https://github.com/htmlx-org/HTMLx) and vanilla JavaScript (but with additional runtime behavior coming from the svelte compiler).

-This repo contains the VSCode integration for Svelte files like this.
+This repo contains the tools which provide editor integrations for Svelte files like this.

 ## Packages